 Looking for some friends to play Traveller RPG with?
 Finding gaming friends isn't as hard as you might think.
-Here's 10 ways to find Traveller gaming friends!
+Here are 11 ways to find Traveller gaming friends!

 Finding Traveller RPG Gaming Friends